csci3155-f22/video-miniproject_osgo1115/README.md

 ## Building and Testing Instructions

 To start the sudokusolver in dev mode, enter the `sudokusolver` directory and run `npm install`, which will install the dependencies.
-After that, run `npm start`, which will start the local development server at http://localhost:3000
+After that, run `npm start`, which will start the local development server at http://localhost:3000.

+### Testing `MyPromise` class
+go to the root directory and run `npm install`, which will install `jest` testing library.
+After that, run `npm test`.

 ## Presentation